 - Import the file Samples\Statistics\Automobile.dat

-- Click on the filter icon that was added to the column, and uncheck all makes other than Honda (Choose Select All to clear all and then select Honda).
-Click OK.
+- Click on the filter icon that was added to the column, and uncheck all makes but Honda (Hint: Clear the check mark beside Select All, then check Honda and click OK).

 - Hold down the CTRL key and click and select the Make, Power and Engine Displacement columns.
-Next, right-click and select the Copy Columns to... context menu.
+Next, right-click and select Copy Columns to... from the shortcut menu.

 - Click and hold the tab of the new worksheet and drag it to an empty spot in the Origin workspace to create a separate workbook.

 - Click on any of the locks in the columns of this copied sheet, and select Worksheet Filters: Lock.
 The filter conditions will be locked to this sheet.
 If you change the filter condition in the original data sheet, this copied sheet will not be affected.